wangeditor-team/wangeditor-usage-doc-en/docs/pages/08-API/scroll-to-head.md

 **Note it is supported from v4.5.0.**

 ## Get All Titles
-You can get all titles of editor by listening `onCatalogChange` callback, if title change, and it will trigger `onCatalogChange` callback.
+You can get all titles of editor by listening `onCatalogChange` callback, if title changed, and it will trigger `onCatalogChange` callback.

 ```js
 editor.config.onCatalogChange = function (headList) {